 Removing core infrastructure obstacles

 Software development traditionally relies on IT to set up development environments at the start of every new project — a process that can stretch for weeks or months.
 The IT teams are usually under great pressure to set up and maintain hardware infrastructure for development.
 The work itself is time and money-consuming.

 In addition to this, the utilisation of computing resources oscillates greatly between high and low utilisation periods during the software development process.
 Since clouds provide access to a shared pool of resources, higher resource utilisation is possible at lower costs.
-Clouds also make it possible for developers and QA engineers to provision and de-provision the resources they need to perform their work effectively on their own with the help of automation.
+Clouds also make it possible for developers and QA engineers to provision and de-provision the resources they need to perform their work effectively on their own with the help of automations.
 This gives them much faster access to computing resources, greatly decreasing the time cost, as well the financial cost of IT support.

 Cloud services address both cost and speed issues within application testing and development.
 Since organisations don’t need to buy hardware individually, their CAPEX cost is significantly lowered.
 At the same time, their OPEX costs are lowered because they no longer need to spend on managing servers, equipment, etc. Additionally, most cloud services offer pay-as-you-go packages that allow businesses to scale up or cut back depending on their individual requirements.